chatid/chatid-mdwiki/chatbar/implementation.md

 <div id='chatid-cta'></div>
 ```

-And that's it!
-Open the HTML page and fire off a test chat, it should appear similar to [this demo](https://s3.amazonaws.com/chatid-mojo/g/context/docs-echo/index.html).
+That's it!
+Open the HTML page and fire off a test chat.
+You should see something similar to [this demo](https://s3.amazonaws.com/chatid-mojo/g/context/docs-echo/index.html).

-**NOTE:** The HTML page must be served by a webserver for chat to work properly.
+Hint: The HTML page must be served by a webserver for chat to work properly.
 For debugging, try the node.js npm module, `http-server` or `python -m SimpleHTTPServer`.

+Note: While Echo the Robot is available for chat 24/7, experts in the ChatID Network may occasionally go offline, which will cause their CTAs to become hidden.
+To further understand how Chatbar handles availability, visit [Configuring CTAs](public-api-overview.md#Configuring_CTAs).

 #### Next